 What is robotic process automation?

-At their most basic level, digital workers using RPA can do the following:
+At their most basic level, bots using RPA can do the following:

 - Read and scan documents using optical character recognition (OCR) technology